+Pre-Startup

-~ Pre-Startup Startup Stabilization Long-Term '''' First 100 days 100 days - Year 1 Year 2 - 3 Year 3+ 3.1 Joint anchor institution research strategy Discuss opportunities with institutional board members to advance a district-wide research strategy.
-Formalize commitment from anchor institutions articulating the research strategy, goals, and metrics for success.
+First 100 days

+3.1 Joint anchor institution research network district that convenes the district's research institutions and health systems to align on a district-wide research strategy that would also advance institutional interests and priorities.
+Work with the network to develop a research strategy for the district that articulates the research goals and metrics for success.
 Expand joint strategy to include regional institutional partners.
-3.2 Champion NCI designation and NeuroNOLA Continue advocacy and support for NCI designation; champion NeuroNOLA and efforts to grow neurosciences.
+3.2 Champion NCI designation and NeuroNOLA for NCI designation; champion NeuroNOLA and efforts to grow neurosciences.
+BE growth and organizations to evaluate technical assistance, business development, and support needs of small businesses and entrepreneurs.
+Convene institutions to draft an MOU articulating district-wide SLDBE procurement goals.
 Continue to convene key partners around these focus areas; champion state and federal funding and support.
 Serve as core convener of partners to advance transformative programming.
-3.3 SLDBE growth and development Work with community and small business organizations to evaluate technical assistance, business development, and support needs of small businesses and entrepreneurs.
-Convene institutions to draft an MOU articulating district-wide SLDBE procurement goals.
-Establish a small business support program; program includes procurement goals, technical assistance, business development, commercial affordability and antidisplacement strategies.
+3.3 SLDBE growth and development Establish a small business support program; program includes procurement goals, technical assistance, business development, commercial affordability and antidisplacement strategies.
 Develop target metrics to measure the impact of program and refine strategies as district and small business community needs evolve.
 3.4 Entrepreneur and researcher funding Propose a budget request to the city and state for allocation of TIF resources to provide matching funds for recipients of SBIR and STTR grants and offering direct support to entrepreneurial ecosystem partners.
 Assess funding gaps for current and prospective entrepreneurs and researchers and identify the potential role that the BioDistrict can play in addressing those needs.
 Board approves funding recommendations as aligned with approved business plan; operational staff works with institutional partners to execute funding strategies.
 Refine approach over time and market ongoing opportunities.